How Effective are Large Language Models in Generating Software Specifications?: Conclusion

 \section{Conclusion}

-We present the first empirical study that assesses the effectiveness of 15 LLMs for software specifications generation.
+We present the first empirical study that assesses the effectiveness of \nummodel LLMs for software specifications generation.
 Our findings reveal that most LLMs achieve better or comparable performance compared to traditional methods.
-One of the best-performing model, \basemodel, as an open-source model, outperforms traditional approaches by 5.1 -- 10.0\% with semantically similar examples.
-Its strong performance makes closed-source models (e.g., GPT-3 Davinci) less desirable due to size and cost.
-Additionally, we conduct a comprehensive failure diagnosis and identify strengths and weaknesses of both traditional methods and LLMs.
-The two dominant limitations of LLMs (ineffective prompts and missing domain knowledge) result in 57 -- 67\% of their failures.
+Two of the best-performing models, \basemodel and StarCoder2-15B, as open-source models, outperform traditional approaches by 5.6 -- 10.5\% with semantically similar examples.
+Their strong performance makes closed-source commercial models (e.g., GPT4) less desirable due to size and cost.
+Additionally, we conduct a comprehensive failure diagnosis and identify the strengths and weaknesses of both traditional methods and LLMs.
+The two dominant limitations of LLMs are ineffective prompts and missing domain knowledge.
 Our study offers insights for future research to improve LLMs' performance on specification generation including hybrid approaches of combining traditional methods and LLMs, and improving prompts effectiveness.